 The offer and sale of A Units will not be registered under state or federal securities laws pursuant to exemptions from the registration requirements of the Securities Act of 1933, as amended (the "Act"), under Rule 506(c) of Regulation D and corresponding exemptions under state law.
 A Units are being offered and sold only to Accredited Investors.
-See "Plan of Distribution and Investment Procedures" on page 52.
+See "Plan of Distribution and Investment Procedures" on page 51.65.

 The Company intends to use proceeds from the offering, after payment of costs associated with the purchase of the Property and this offering, to develop and lease the Property.
 The total offering amount may range from a minimum of \$8,000,000 to a maximum of \$12,500,000.
-The Company will not accept payment from investors until the Company receives \$7,500,000 in subscriptions from outside investors, less any tax credit equity received.
-The Company has set March 15, 2016, as the deadline for receiving subscriptions.
+The Company will not accept payment from investors until the Company receives and accepts \$7,500,000 in subscriptions from outside investors.
+Acceptance of subscriptions is in the Company's sole discretion.